-The Clery Act is a federal consumer protection law that impacts colleges and universities that participate in the Federal student financial assistance programs.
+The Clery Act is a federal consumer protection law that impacts colleges and universities that participate in federal student financial assistance programs.

 For a better understanding of the background and importance of the Clery Act, please read the story of Jeanne Clery.

-In general, all crimes should be reported immediately to the university campus safety department.
-When calling campus safety, if there is a life threatening emergency, someone should be immediately directed to call 911 in order to start a response from the Sheriff’s Department or Fire Department.
+All crimes should be reported immediately to the university campus safety department.
+When calling campus safety, if there is a life-threatening emergency, someone should be immediately directed to call 911 to start a response from the Sheriff’s Department or Fire Department.

 Mandatory Reporters under the Clery Act have additional reporting responsibilities and receive annual training and forms for these purposes.